 With that in mind, one universally applicable taxonomy structure would be effectively useless.
 The United Nations Standard Product and Services Code (UNSPSC) taxonomy is good for identifying items with great accuracy, but it doesn’t always allow your procurement organization to source more effectively and drive savings by grouping spend into categories that you can understand.

-GET UP-TO-DATE, ACCURATE AND RELIABLE SUPPLIER INFORMATION WITH SMART BY GEP SUPPLIER MDM
+GET UP-TO-DATE, ACCURATE AND RELIABLE SUPPLIER INFORMATION WITH GEP SMART SUPPLIER MDM

-SMART by GEP integrates seamlessly with existing enterprise systems — ERPs, SRMs or sourcing tools — to create new supplier records and update transactions.
+GEP SMART integrates seamlessly with existing enterprise systems — ERPs, SRMs or sourcing tools — to create new supplier records and update transactions.
 Supplier master data is validated and cleansed automatically while loading.

-SMART by GEP’s Supplier Master Data Management tool automatically aggregates, cleans and normalizes supplier data records.
-It then compares the supplier master data to SMART by GEP's Vendor Master for verification and quality assurance.
+GEP SMART ’s Supplier Master Data Management tool automatically aggregates, cleans and normalizes supplier data records.
+It then compares the supplier master data to GEP SMART s Vendor Master for verification and quality assurance.